 7) Andorra has no national bank and has never had its own currency

 Andorra currently used the Euro as its currency.
 Before that, it primarily used the Spanish Peseta and sometimes the French Franc.
 There is no national bank in Andorra so it has to go to private banks if it wants to incur debt.

 8) Andorra is not part of the EU, EFTA or the Euro zone

 Andorra is not a member of most of the major European associations.
 Even though they use the Euro, they are not technically part of the Eurozone.
-They have a special relationship with the EU which they follow their trade rules for industry but not for agriculture.
-They are also not a party to the Schengen Treaty, however, you can only access Andorra via Spain and France which are party to the treaty and they don’t have an airport, so no one worries about them.
+They have a special relationship with the EU in which they follow their trade rules for industry, but not for agriculture.
+They are also not a party to the Schengen Treaty, however, you can only access Andorra via Spain and France which are party to the treaty and they don’t have an airport, so they are de facto subject to the agreement.

 9) Andorra la Vella, is the highest capital city in Europe.

 At an elevation of 1,023 meters (3356 feet), there is no other capital in Europe which is higher.
 In fact, it is the 10th highest city of any kind in Europe with a population over 10,000.